kurupmk59/hello-world/README.md

 Hi Pramuk

-This file is create for Demo
+This file is create for demo
-how to use Git.
+How to use Git.
+Show now.